eezstreet/SWATEliteForce/README.md

 - Removed map filter from server browser filter menu (was causing lag)
 - C2 now triggers dynamic music (like grenades and the AI shooting does)
 - In CO-OP, instead of the Ready button disabling the Equipment panel, hitting the Equipment button will automatically Un-Ready yourself.
+- SWAT 4 + TSS now selected as the default campaign path (instead of Extra Missions)
 - Added a console command to change the position of the weapon in first person.
 - Externalized the position of the weapon in first person and in iron sights.
 - LaunchSEF.exe now works correctly on Windows XP.